keramics/keramics/docs/formats/src/vhd.md

 # Virtual Hard Disk (VHD) image format

-The Virtual Hard Disk (VHD) format is used by Microsoft vitualization products as one of its image format.
+The Virtual Hard Disk (VHD) format is used by Microsoft vitualization products as one of its image formats.
 It is both used the store hard disk images and snapshots.

 ## Overview